Thomas Fraser (New Zealand cricketer)

 Thomas Campbell Fraser (29 October 1917 – 20 May 1998) was a New Zealand cricketer.
-He played fourteen first-class matches for Otago between 1937 and 1953.
+He played fourteen first-class matches for Otago between the 1937–38 season and 1952–53 season.

 Fraser was born at Dunedin in 1917 and worked as the managing director of a company.
-Following his death in 1997 obituaries were published in the New Zealand Cricket Annual and, the following year, in Wisden.
+Following his death in 1997 obituaries were published in the New Zealand Cricket Almanack and, the following year, in Wisden.